Brother-x86/malleable-rust-loader/README.md

 In addition, there is mechanism to modify to collected data retreive from a Link, its come from a list of define DataOperation to retreive the original data. (encrypted DLL, BASE64+ROT13 config file)

-Moreover, some defuse action could be define before reloading config or executing payload (internet connectivity, specific domain join, or expected hostname)
+Moreover, some defuse action could be define before reloading config or executing payload (internet connectivity, specific domain join, or expected hostname).

+Some payload could run in a thread, this let the loader executing stuff and possibly reload the configuration during execution.

 LLVM Obfuscator (OLLVM) compilation options + string encryption are also include to avoid static analysis.